jssteinberg/some-makeup/src/routes/style/in-depth/default.md

 <Details>

-<em slot="summary">Side notes</em>
+<em slot="summary">Comparisons</em>

 - CSS Remedy also adds `line-sizing: normal` to the root element based on a CSS draft, but that draft has later been changed.
 The styling presented here repairs it with a single `line-height` rule for the inline elements in question.
 - Margins or sizes for headings are not included.
-Default CSS is typographically descent, even if not always consistent, e.g., `<h1>` size.
-But headings are usually styled if they need certain margins and size which takes precedence over browser defaults.
+Headings are styled when default browser style is not sufficient, and default browser style for headings is actually descent.
 - Elements like `abbr` and `hr` are not normalized.
 By default browsers styles them decently and semantically.
 If they’re part of a theme they are usually more restyled as well.
 - Margins for nested lists are not removed, as sanitize.css does.
 Sometimes someone wants to style lists in a totally different way, and have margins on nested lists.
 It’s more flexible to remove them when needed.
 - `font-size: 1em` is not set for elements using monospace font, as many libraries does.
 Ironically themes specifically styling them adjust that font-size down, as browsers already does by default.
 This browser default font-size is not a problem (anymore?).
 - `font-size` for `<small>` is not normalized as it’s already smaller in all browsers.
 If using a specific size is important for a theme, then the theme should set it consistently  between elements.
-- Form elements are not normalized, but are normalized for styling in the “do” CSS.
 - Polyfills: CSS Remedy (and of course normalize.css) contains some polyfills for elements browsers haven't/hadn't added (correct) styles for.
 Like: `audio:not([controls]) { display:none; }`.
-- Using `:where()` or `@layer` could be of future improvements when more users updates their browsers.
+- Using `:where()` or `@layer` could be of future improvements when more users updates their browsers (for `:where()`, files "where-default.css" and "where-develop.css" are in package, but experimental).

 </Details>